Last Updated: 8/5/20

-Midtown Alliance, in partnership with the City of Atlanta TSPLOST Program, is planning multi-modal enhancements for the 10th Street Bridge spanning the Downtown Connector.
+Midtown Alliance, in partnership with the City of Atlanta TSPLOST Program, is designing multi-modal enhancements for the 10th Street Bridge spanning the Downtown Connector.
 This project was identified in the Connect Atlanta Plan and refined in the Midtown Transportation Plan.
 Located in the heart of Midtown, 10th Street is a critical connection that serves multiple purposes - connecting drivers to and from the Interstate; MARTA passengers from the Midtown Station; Georgia Tech fans heading to McCamish Pavilion; and people on foot and bikes going to campus, to their homes, or to offices.
 Over 35,000 people travel the 10th Street Bridge each weekday.

 The project calls for multi-modal enhancements to 10th Street between Techwood Drive on the west side of the bridge and Williams Street on the east side, as well as improvements on the southbound Techwood Drive ramps and northbound Williams Street.